Sythelux/arc-theme/HACKING.md

 * `apps.rc` contains some application specific rules

-Because this theme is heavily based on the pixmap engine, a lot of the styling comes from the images in the `assets` and `assets-dark` folders.
+Because this theme is heavily based on the pixmap engine, a lot of the styling comes from the images in the `assets` and `assets-syd` folders.
 Don't edit these images directly.
 See the next section.

 --